ramu81/-Exercising-Functional-Style/README.md

 # Java 8 Method Reference
    A method reference is the shorthand syntax for a lambda expression that executes just one method.
-   Here's the general syntax of a method reference: Object :: methodName
-      Instead of using
+   Here's the general syntax of a method reference: Object :: methodName ** Instead of using
    AN ANONYMOUS CLASS
    you can use
    A LAMBDA EXPRESSION
-      And if this just calls one method, you can use
+   and if this just calls one method, you can use
-      A METHOD REFERENCE
+    A METHOD REFERENCE **

 # Exercise 4
   *   List the names of files in a directory, all in uppercase , comma separated